-- Spyro: Enter The Dragonfly is to the Spyro the Dragon fandom what Sonic 2006 would become to the Sonic fandom years later, with the added issue it was the first console game not done by Insomniac.
+- Spyro: Enter the Dragonfly is to the Spyro the Dragon fandom what Sonic 2006 would become to the Sonic fandom years later, with the added issue it was the first console game not done by Insomniac.
 The game was supposed to have 120 dragonflies instead of 90, feature both Gnasty Gnorc along Ripto as villains, over 25 levels with several homeworlds (instead of 9 levels and 1 home world), high framerates and low loading-times.
 It was rushed for Christmas and all we got was a glitchy mess with Loads and Loads of Loading (the loading screens have loading screens), bad animation, and tons of lag.

 - SoulCalibur: Broken Destiny is considered to be Summer Holiday Rushed as it is severely lacking in modes and unlockable items.
 It even advertised itself as a simpler version of Soul Calibur 4 for players new to the game, which is a way of the makers admitting they couldn't make it as good as they wanted to.

 - An odd example occurs with the Call of Duty series, as Activision orders their various studios to have games ready by Veterans Day.
 That the series has two different developers making every other new game in the series means nothing truly game-breaking slips through - but once the newest game is out, the other team basically have to drop their previous game entirely to start on their next one, so any glitches that aren't patched within a year of release will never be patched.
 As of 2014, the situation is lessened, now that three different studios are rotating development of new games in the series.

 - Car Tycoon was literally Christmas Rushed for Christmas 2001.
 It ended up not simply having a few bugs, but being borderline unplayable, something that even two bugfixes couldn't repair.
 For example, the cars sold by the competing companies clogged the streets so it became impossible to even deliver new cars to the stores because the number of cars in the game, their lifespan, and the overall length of the streets were badly balanced.